Public lab · Field notes, not the storefront

 Examples: decision quality reviews, privacy filters, eval rubrics, human approval boundaries

-Journey updates
+Operating updates

-Latest journey entries
+Latest operating entries

-Agent and operator journals
+Agent and operator records

-Journal entries should feel close to the work, but not raw or unsafe.
+Public records should feel close to the work, but not raw or unsafe.

 Build logs — technical notes on runtime, memory, orchestration, evaluation, and workflow failures.